-MiaDonna laboratory-grown diamonds are indistinguishable from earth-mined diamonds, even under a microscope, according to the Gemological Institute of America.
+MiaDonna laboratory-made diamonds are indistinguishable from earth-mined diamonds, even under a microscope, according to the Gemological Institute of America.

-Unlike earth-mined diamonds, our man-made diamonds are created without negatively harming native communities, society or the Earth.
-According to the 2014 Frost & Sullivan report, "lab-grown diamonds are seven times less impactful to the environment than mined diamonds, use significantly less resources and emit a fraction of the air pollution."
+Unlike earth-mined diamonds, our grown diamonds are created without negatively harming native communities, societies, or the planet.
+According to the 2014 Frost & Sullivan report, "lab grown diamonds are seven times less impactful to the environment than mined diamonds, use significantly less resources, and emit a fraction of the air pollution."

-We can not speak to other companies’ lab grown diamonds, however, our grown diamonds are created in highly controlled and technologically advanced environments, where worker safety and welfare is a priority, by employees being paid a fair and competitive wage.
+We cannot speak to other companies’ lab created diamonds.
+However, our lab diamonds are created in highly controlled and technologically advanced environments, where worker safety and welfare is a priority, by employees being paid a fair and competitive wage.

 By not mining diamonds, we are preserving indigenous communities and the earth while protecting workers from unsafe and threatening conditions.
 MiaDonna goes one step further by using our profits to positively impact the lives and land that have been negatively affected by the diamond mining industry.

-Most people only think of just the 4’cs when judging the beauty of a diamond.
-However, there are also Types of diamonds.
-Type la, llb and Type IIA, llb.
-In the past, we haven't talked too much about the different types of diamonds because the superior Type ll has been unattainable to the majority of the population...until now!
+Most people only think of the 4 Cs when judging the beauty of earth-mined and Lab-Grown Diamonds.
+However, there are also types of diamonds: Type la, llb, and Type IIa, llb.
+In the past, we haven't talked too much about the different types of lab diamonds because the superior Type lla has been unattainable to the majority of the population...until now!

 98% of diamonds mined from the earth will be a Type la diamond.
 These are very common diamonds that you will find at your local jewelry store.

-Previously, Type IIA diamonds were only owned by royalty and the super-wealthy due to their incredible beauty and high caliber.
-For example, The Elizabeth Taylor Diamond and The Hope Diamond are both Type IIA Diamonds.
-All of the diamonds we grow at MiaDonna are the superior Type IIa, giving you even more value for your money.
+Previously, Type IIa diamonds were only owned by royalty and the super-wealthy due to their incredible beauty and high caliber.
+For example, The Elizabeth Taylor Diamond and The Hope Diamond are both Type IIa diamonds.
+All of MiaDonna’s Lab Grown Diamonds are the superior Type IIa, giving you even more value for your money.

-In recent years, CVD research has gained popularity and now modified versions of CVD are being used.
+In recent years, CVD research has gained popularity and now modified versions of CVD are being used to create lab diamonds.
 These processes differ in the means by which chemical reactions are initiated.
 Some of these variations include:

 - Microwave Plasma Vapor Deposition (MPCVD)

-The growth cell contains all the elements needed to grow a diamond, including a seed, highly refined graphite and a catalyst mixture consisting of metals and powders.
+The growth cell contains all the elements needed to create Lab-Grown Diamonds, including a seed, highly refined graphite, and a catalyst mixture consisting of metals and powders.
 The cell is placed in the center of the HPHT chamber.
 Consistent temperatures reaching 1,300 degrees Celsius and more than 50,000 atmospheres of pressure are applied.
 The catalysts inside the cell are the first to react to the added heat and pressure and change from solid to molten form.

 The molten catalyst solution causes the graphite within the cell to dissolve.
 Once all the required conditions are met, the cooling process begins.
 This process takes place over several days and allows the carbon atoms to build upon the seed.
 The cell is removed from the HPHT machine once the growth cycle is complete.
 The new rough diamond is extracted and cleaned in preparation for final cutting and polishing.

-The entire HPHT growing process requires an incredibly controlled environment to produce a gem-quality diamond.
-Any shift or change during growth can cause the diamond to stop growing or can create inclusions that result in unusable diamonds.
+The entire HPHT growing process requires an incredibly controlled environment to produce gem-quality Lab-Grown Diamonds.
+Any shift or change during growth can cause lab diamonds to stop growing or can create inclusions that result in unusable diamonds.
 Every diamond must complete the entire growth cycle before the machine can be opened.
 It is only after the HPHT chamber is opened that we can see the finished rough diamond and its color, clarity, and size.

 Within the HPHT process, there are three primary tools used to supply the pressure and temperature necessary to produce lab-created diamonds.
 These are:

-- Bars Press - The Bars Press is the most effective tool used for producing gem-quality diamonds.
+- BARS Press: The BARS press is the most effective tool used for producing gem-quality Lab-Grown Diamonds.
 It uses a combination of inner and outer anvils to apply hydraulic pressure to the growth cell.

-- Cubic Press - A Cubic Press can be large in size and uses six separate anvils to create the necessary pressure for diamond crystal growth.
-It is also used to create diamond powder for industrial purposes.
+- Cubic Press: A cubic press can be large in size and uses six separate anvils to create the necessary pressure for diamond crystal growth.
+In addition to Lab-Grown Diamonds, it is also used to create diamond powder for industrial purposes.

-MiaDonna lab created diamonds are available in a variety of trendy colors.
+MiaDonna grown diamonds are available in a variety of trendy colors:

 The most common diamonds are white diamonds and are graded on the lack of color present.
-White lab grown diamonds are 20%-40% less than their earth-mined equivalents.
+White lab created diamonds are 20%-40% less expensive than their earth-mined equivalents.

-Both mined and lab grown diamonds get the yellow color from nitrogen.
+Both mined and lab diamonds get their yellow color from nitrogen.
 Once light enters the diamond, the nitrogen will reflect back yellow light.
-Yellow lab grown diamonds cost up to 75% less than their earth-mined equivalents.
+Yellow lab created diamonds cost up to 75% less than their earth-mined equivalents.

-Coming in colors ranging from fancy light blue to fancy intense blue, both mined and lab-created blue diamonds get their color from boron.
-Blue lab grown diamonds cost up to 90% less than their earth-mined equivalents.
+Coming in colors ranging from fancy light blue to fancy intense blue, both mined and lab grown blue diamonds get their color from boron.
+Blue Lab Grown Diamonds cost up to 90% less than their earth-mined equivalents.

 Earth-mined pink diamonds are the most rare color available and also the most expensive.
-Pink lab grown cost up to 95% less than their earth-mined equivalents.
+Pink lab created diamonds cost up to 95% less than their earth-mined equivalents.